jasonmacduffie/Nephelai/README.md

 #### Devout

-Devouts are members of the Imperial Cult who obey the will of a specific Agathos.
+Devouts are generally members of the Imperial Cult who obey the will of a specific Agathos.
 Through their obedience to the Agathos, they receive a divine blessing which grants divine magical powers.
 There are certain spells which devouts hypothetically have access to, but which are considered unacceptable by the Imperial Cult authorities.
 Examples are reviving a recently deceased person, or speaking to the soul of a recently deceased person.

+Cloud Devouts are cloud worshippers in the ranks of the Uzvu Confederation, who apparently draw power from the clouds.
+However, despite the ostensible difference in source, they function similarly to Imperial Cult Devouts.

 *   _Always:_ Cthonic Warding, Detection, Healing, Exorcism, Protection
 *   _Sometimes:_ Elemental Damage, Mental Influence, Self-Buff, Transmutation, Utility